AlexanderUp/simple_referal_system/README.md

 ### Author comments

-Used DB is sqlite3 because pythonanywhere don't allow to serve Postgres DB instance for free accounts.
+Used DB is sqlite3 because pythonanywhere doesn't allow to serve Postgres DB instance for free accounts.